Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 Water Resources Engineers

-The job responsibility includes teaming with structural engineers as well to gather information about the construction of dams and reservoirs.
+The job responsibility includes teaming with hydrological, geological, and structural engineers to gather information about the construction of dams and reservoirs.

 Average Salary – Rs 365,316